-the first Virginian, when entering the state about 15,000 years ago, may have followed a river upstream before crossing the future border
+the first Virginian, when entering the state about 15,000-20,000 years ago, may have followed a river upstream before crossing the future border

 Source: National Atlas

 We do know that the first Virginian was not a European who arrived in the 1500's.
 The Spaniards and English who attempted to colonize Virginia were late-comers.
 Virginia Dare, born in 1587 at the new English settlement on Roanoke Island, was not the first girl born in Virginia.
 She was not even the first child born from European parents in North America.
 Spanish parents in St. Augustine welcomed Martin de Arguelles Jr. in 1566, and Snorri Thorfinnsson was born to Viking parents in Newfoundland over 500 years earlier.1

 if the first Virginian walked up the Cumberland River, they may have passed through the Cumberland Gap to enter what is now Virginia